microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 In this activity, you learned how to configure and leverage some of the features in Advanced data security.
 In the following bonus activity, you'll expand on what you've learned throughout the security module by using various security features together.

-> **Recommended clean up note:** You might consider closing all your query editors in SSMS and removing all connections except the one AAD connection.
+> **Important!
+Clean up note:** You might consider closing all your query editors in SSMS and removing all connections except the one Azure AD connection.
+The **Azure AD connection** will be used in the next Activity.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>(Bonus) <a name="7">Activity 7</a>: Data classification, Dynamic data masking, and SQL Audit</b></p>